rrweb-io/rrweb/docs/observer.md

 Fortunately, modern browsers have provided us with a very powerful API which can do exactly this: [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).

-This documentation does not explain the basic usages of MutationObserver, but only focusses on aspects in particular relevant to rrweb.
+This documentation does not explain the basic usages of MutationObserver, but only focuses on aspects in particular relevant to rrweb.

 The first thing to understand is that MutationObserver uses a **Bulk Asynchronous** callback.
 Specifically, there will be a single callback after a series of DOM changes occur, and it is passed an array of multiple mutation records.